hdoyle1999/FlattenJSON/README.md

 MongoDB code challenge

 ### To run
-Simply execute terminal/console command python flatten.py
+Simply execute terminal/console command in the repo python flatten.py

+### To test
+Simply execute terminal/console command in the repo python test_flatten.py